JustinNarayan/mie444_sourcecode/README.md

 Justin Narayan, Alice Liu, Trent Rossos, Claire Zhang

 ## Setup
-This is written using Platform.io for an Arduino Mega 2560.
+This is written using Platform.io for an Arduino Mega 2560 and Arduino UNO.

 ## Getting Started
 Everything should be run from the root of the folder `mie444_sourcecode`.